-Certain Consumer Credit Products: In October 2021, ING announced that it would offer compensation to certain of its Dutch retail customers in connection with certain revolving consumer loans with variable interest rates that allegedly did not sufficiently follow market rates.
-This announcement was made in response to a number of rulings by the Dutch Institute for Financial Disputes (Kifid) regarding similar products at other banks.
-ING currently expects that any such compensation will be paid before the end of 2022.
-ING has recognized a provision of €180 million in 2021 for compensation and costs in connection with this matter.
-On 22 December 2021, ING announced that it has reached an agreement with the Dutch Consumers' Association (Consumentenbond) on the compensation methodology for revolving credits.
-Based on a recent Kifid ruling regarding similar products, ING will amend its previously announced compensation scheme by also compensating interest on interest.
+Certain Consumer Credit Products: In October 2021, ING announced that it would offer compensation to its Dutch retail customers in connection with certain revolving consumer loans with variable interest rates that allegedly did not sufficiently follow market rates.
+This announcement was made in response to several rulings by the Dutch Institute for Financial Disputes (Kifid) regarding similar products at other banks.
+ING has recognized a provision of EUR 180 million in 2021 for compensation and costs in connection with this matter.
+On 22 December 2021, ING announced that it reached an agreement with the Dutch Consumers' Association (Consumentenbond) on the compensation methodology for revolving credits.
+Based on a Kifid ruling regarding similar products, ING has amended its previously announced compensation scheme by also compensating interest on interest.
 In the third quarter of 2022, ING increased its provision for this matter by EUR 75 million.
-In the fourth quarter of 2022, ING and the Dutch Consumers' Association reached an agreement on the compensation of customers who have had an overdraft or a revolving credit card with a variable interest rate.
-ING will compensate such customers according to Kifid jurisprudence about revolving credits including 'interest-on-interest'-effect.
-Compensation will start in the first half of 2023.
+In the fourth quarter of 2022, ING and the Dutch Consumers' Association reached an agreement on the compensation of customers who have had an overdraft facility or a revolving credit card with a variable interest rate.
+ING has started compensating such customers in line with Kifid rulings about revolving credits including 'interest-on-interest'-effect in these cases.
+The compensation process is taking more time than expected.
+Timelines for compensation vary depending on customer and product segmentation and are dependent on the availability of data.